Retirement Retirement Planning

 If you're used to financial caretaking, it can be easy to continue to do so in retirement.
 After all, it's wonderful to take care of your family members.

-Make sure that you're focusing on your own finances first.
+Focus on your finances first.
 For example, it's usually a good idea to pay off your debt and create an emergency fund.
 Once you take care of yourself, you'll be better able to support others.

 Being isolated from support